Why the world needs more insect proof clothing

 Would vaccination do the trick?

 Despite the many studies, new vaccines, and new medicines, mosquito-borne diseases are not expected to disappear any time soon.
 Imagine there was an effective vaccine for all mosquito-borne diseases in the world.
 Who would pay for them?
-Many of the mosquito-borne diseases occur in countries in tropical areas; countries that cannot afford to pay for all the vaccines themselves.
+Many of the mosquito-borne diseases occur in countries in tropical areas.
+Countries that cannot afford to pay for all the vaccines themselves.
 And even if they could, how would they make sure every single citizen got vaccinated?
 Due to globalisation, people more and more travel to foreign countries, transmitting diseases that can hit other parts of the world.
-This happened with Zika, a mosquito-borne disease that occurred in Brasilia but has now spread throughout the Americas and Europe.
+This happened with Zika.
+A mosquito-borne disease that occurred in Brasilia, Brazil but has now spread throughout the Americas and Europe.

 Insect proof clothing